NYU-Molecular-Pathology/LG-PACT/README.md

-# NGS580-nf
+# NGS-LG-PACT

-Target exome analysis for 580 gene panel (NGS580)
+Target exome analysis for 607 gene panel (NGS607)

 __NOTE:__ Details listed here may change during development

 ## Overview

-This pipeline is designed to run targeted exome analysis on Illumina Next-Gen sequencing genomic data, in support of the NGS580 cancer diagnostic panel for NYU's Molecular Pathology Department.
+This pipeline is designed to run targeted exome analysis on Illumina Next-Gen sequencing genomic data, in support of the NGS607 cancer diagnostic panel for NYU's Molecular Pathology Department.

 This pipeline starts from paired-end fastq data (`.fastq.gz`), and is meant to accompany the output from the Illumina demultiplexing pipeline listed here: https://github.com/NYU-Molecular-Pathology/demux-nf.

-The NGS580-nf analysis workflow includes read trimming, QC, alignment, variant calling, annotation, and reporting, along with many other steps.
+The NGS-LG-PACT analysis workflow includes read trimming, QC, alignment, variant calling, annotation, and reporting, along with many other steps.

 ## Contents